 The improvement of the environmental quality is the concern to which BSW direct their environmental management system.
 This is the reason why in the previous BSW environmental declarations data regarding vital environmental aspects like consumption of energy and resources, waste volume and emissions were presented.
 Since the implementation of EMAS III these main aspects (key indicators) are made concrete in key performance indicators.
 This allows a uniform and clear presentation of our environmental performance.
 Reference parameters (production capacity, billets or finished products in tons) are provided to be able to reasonably compare improvements or trends over a longer period.
 The key indicators are summarized in the following table and presented and explained in the subsequent chapters.
-In 2022, the procurement of raw material and energy turned problematic.
+In 2024, the procurement of raw material and energy turned problematic.
 The boundary conditions were difficult, so the scrap mixture and the way production was run had to be adjusted.
-Nevertheless, we have tried to further improve the environmental performance and the energy performance.

-Key indicators Effect Energy efficiency Total annual consumption in kWh/t and share of renewable energy Material efficiency Total annual consumption of input materials in kg/t Water/waste water Annual well and waste water volume in m3/t Waste Annual waste volume in kg/t (billets) Division into industrial and hazardous waste Emissions Total annual volume of greenhouse gas (CO 2) ir Total annual volume of carbon monoxide in kg/t Total annual volume of dust and NO x in g/t Biological diversity Percentage of semi-natural areas in relation to total area
+Key indicators Effect Energy efficiency Total annual consumption in kWh/t and share of renewable energy Material efficiency Total annual consumption of input materials in kg/t Water/waste water Annual well and waste water volume in m 3 /t Waste Annual waste volume in kg/t (billets) Division into industrial and hazardous waste Emissions Total annual volume of greenhouse gas (CO 2) in kg/t Total annual volume of carbon monoxide in kg/t Total annual volume of dust and NO x in g/t Biological diversity Percentage of semi-natural areas in relation to total area